EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 Martial law: enables you to command your teammates to take actions instead of you.

 Battle law: you were trained by greatest masters of combat.
-You know every dirty secret and move possible and you will use them agains enemies.
+You know every dirty secret and move possible and you will use them against enemies.

 List of Martial laws and Battle laws:
 | Name | Law type | Command cost | Action cost | Default | Description |